erhilse/growth-eng-assignment/README.md

 # Grafana Frontend React Exercise.

+Thanks for taking your time to work on this with us!

 ## Instructions
 > Note: We'll be using this as the base of your virtual on-site technical excercise.
 The on-site round will build on top of this assessment.